FREQUENTLY ASKED QUESTIONS

 Oh, and writers: don't try the cute trick where you send in 200 pages of double-sided work because you think you're only sending in 100 pieces of paper.
 We know all your tricks!

 Recycling Vs. Returning Your Materials

 What's this deal about no longer returning international submission materials?

 Sorry about that.
 The United States Postal Service now makes us jump through too many hoops.
 Your international postage coupons?
-No one here seems to know what they are.
+No one here seems to know what they are, and we're tired of having to summon the Postmaster General for a special summit meeting with today's clerk.
 Sending us $5 in cash?
-That doesn't cover the cost of your postage and it's too tempting for us to use at Starbucks.
+That doesn't cover even half the cost of your postage and it's too tempting for us to use at Starbucks.
 It was a beautiful time when Pegasus merely whinnied and neighed his way across the great pond and dropped submission materials off through any gauge of chimney piping in Africa, Asia, the other Americas, Trans-Europe and Oceania.
 Now he wants all kinds of forms filled out, uncreative addressing (which creative artists are incapable of producing), sudden increased fees and other things that we simply no longer have any time for.
 So, sorry to single you folks out: only North Americans will have their work samples returned.

 Wait, what's this other deal about no longer returning submission materials that weigh over 13oz.?